sal55/langs/sources/readme.md

 * **'Product'** is the name of the executable.
 For these programs, it is always a single, self-contained file
 * **'Project'** is the name of the project folder on my machine
-* **rr.ma** The Q language is being reimplemented, using a temporary project name of 'rx', and here a file name of rr.ma to void a clash with qq.ma.